TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/major-changes.md

 Before getting started, we will discuss major breaking changes between {{% ttnv2 %}} and {{% tts %}}, along with some guidelines to make the migration process easier to manage.

-See the [API comparison](#api-comparison) for a table of differences between V2 and V3.

 ## Architecture